As an Amazon Associate I earn from qualifying purchases.

 Storage Instructions

 Fridge: Cool, then store in an airtight container for 3-4 days.
-It tastes better on day two.
+It tastes even better on day two.

 Freeze: In an airtight container for up to 3 months.
 Then, thaw in the fridge overnight.